Rajbandi/diffiehellman/README.md

+This package is unmaintained.
+I plan to remove it soon.
+If someone like it, please fork.
+==

 This package was originally provided by mentalis.org.

 The maintainer of the project on github.com is greubelm, and the author has